devbridge/test-juggler/README.md

 ### Waiting for full page load ###

 * Helpers.goToUrlAndLoad() waits for page to be fully loaded.
-* It uses parameter 'waitUntil: "networkidle0"' to consider navigation to be finished when there are no more than 0 network connections for at least 500 ms.
+* It uses parameter 'waitUntil: "networkidle"' to consider navigation to be finished when there are no more than 0 network connections for at least 500 ms.

 ### Intercept requests ###